dxlnr/hscc/README.md

 ...
 ```

+An algorithmic outline can be found [here](resources/cpp.algo.pdf).

+For an additional read: [Under the Hood: warp, a fast C and C++ preprocessor](https://engineering.fb.com/2014/03/28/open-source/under-the-hood-warp-a-fast-c-and-c-preprocessor/), which was project done at Meta and is open-source.

 (2) **Lexing**

 The main task of the lexer is to read in the program as a string and convert it to the underlying token of the language.
 Depending on the compiler design this can be done in one step with parsing.